Wide-bandgap semiconductor: High-power applications

 The high breakdown voltage of wide-bandgap semiconductors is a useful property in high-power applications that require large electric fields.

 Devices for high power and high temperature applications have been developed.
 Both gallium nitride and silicon carbide are robust materials well suited for such applications.
 Due to its robustness and ease of manufacture, silicon carbide semiconductors are expected to be used widely, creating simpler and higher efficiency charging for hybrid and all-electric vehicles, reducing energy loss, constructing longer-lasting solar and wind energy power converters, and eliminating bulky grid substation transformers.
 Cubic boron nitride is used as well.
 Most of these are for specialist applications in space programmes and military systems.
 They have not begun to displace silicon from its leading place in the general power semiconductor market.

 Light-emitting diodes

 White LEDs have replaced incandescent bulbs in many situations because of their greater brightness and longer life.
 The next generation of DVD players (Blu-ray and HD DVD formats) use GaN-based violet lasers.

 Transducers

 Large piezoelectric effects allow wide-bandgap materials to be used as transducers.

 High-electron-mobility transistor

 Very high speed GaN uses the phenomenon of high interface-charge densities.

 Due to its cost, aluminium nitride is so far used mostly in military applications.

-Challenges

-Devices based on wide bandgap materials are capable of switching at much higher frequencies than silicon versions.
-They also tend to have much less leakage as well.
-As a result, higher voltages and more sensitive current measurements are required to properly characterize the WBG semiconductor during testing.

-Broadband semiconductor power devices require multiple measurements including on and off state, capacitive voltage and dynamic characteristics.
-In addition to dynamic performance, it is important to test key static parameters to avoid problems throughout the system.

-WBG testing may also require additional equipment to properly utilize some of the upgraded sensors.
-High-precision, high-capacity current sensors tend to be larger than less accurate options.
-As a result, they may require specialized testing structures that allow them to be used with minimal impact on circuit performance.

-While broadband semiconductors offer significant advantages, they pose manufacturing challenges.
-Producing high quality broadband materials on a large scale can be difficult and costly.
-Researchers and manufacturers are working to optimize manufacturing processes to make these materials more affordable.